-This course is designed for the music major or minor students who will study their performance medium with a private instructor.
-Students will audition for the available lesson slots with a maximum class size of 60 students.
-Students will meet with a private tutor for nine hours during the semester.
+This course is designed for the music major or minor students who will study their performance medium in private lessons.
+Students will audition for the available lesson slots.
+Students will have private lessons for three hours during the semester in addition to weekly lab practice.
 Each student must pass an audition.
 It is strongly recommended that the student be concurrently enrolled in Piano (30, 31 or 32), Recital Class (5, 6, or 7), a music theory course at the student's appropriate level (15, 16, 17, 18 or 81), enrollment in any major performance group or Chamber Ensembles (any section between 50-56).
 Any exception to this list must have instructor's approval.
-May not be repeated.
-P/NP
+May be repeated three times.
+LR